ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 and we regularly sync with them.
 A major downside is that syncing will often come with gnarly git conflicts.
 An example of this is [various organizations forking the Carpentries workbench to customize the look and feel of their internal Carpentries-style training materials](http://hugogruson.fr/workbench-beyond-carpentries/).
-This is also what typically happens when open-source projects are packaged in Operating System distributions, such as Debian.
+People who work in Linux operating systems, such as Debian, may also recognize this is what happens when open-source projects are packaged by the operating system.
 The [Debian package maintainers often tweak some settings or make minor code modifications to improve integration with the rest of the system](https://www.debian.org/doc/debian-policy/ch-source.html#changes-to-the-upstream-sources).

 ## Facilitating cross-pollination between forks and upstream